The Louisiana Teaching and Certification Resource

 Question: How do I become an elementary teacher in Louisiana?

-Answer: To be a certified elementary teacher in Louisiana requires a bachelor’s degree in education or a bachelor’s degree with completion of a teacher preparation program.
-The state also requires that you pass the Praxis tests for certification and participate in student teaching in an elementary classroom.
-The experience must include 180 hours of actual teaching.
+Answer: To become a certified elementary teacher in Louisiana, you must have a bachelor’s degree in education and complete a teacher preparation program.
+The state also requires that you pass the Praxis tests for elementary certification and participate in student teaching in an elementary classroom.

 Teaching and Education Programs